devmonster423/college-lms-react-node/readme.md

 1. ESLint
 2. Prettier

-To setup, you only have to do few this because every package and cofiguration is included in repository.
+To setup, you only have to do few this because every package and configuration is included in repository.

 Set Up ESLint -